AnvayB/FiduciaryChat/README.md

 # FiduciaryChat
--- description --
+-- overview / description --

 ## Homepage
 ![Homepage](/images/homepage.png)
 1. This is the homepage that potential users or people interested in finding a financial advisor would be able to see and interact with.
 2. As this is an invite-only website, interested financial advisors would have to submit their LinkedIn profile and email address to be considered for entry.
-3. Standard users would be able to immediately access the options available in the Navigation bar
+3. Standard users would be able to immediately access the options available in the Navigation bar.

 ## Search
 ![search1](/images/search1.png)